maticzav/graphql-shield/README.md

 | graphiql            | false    | false                   | Allow introspection query regardless of `fallbackRule` option. |
 | fallbackError            | false    | Error('Not Authorised') | Error Permission system fallbacks to.                       |

 By default `shield` ensures no internal data is exposed to client if it was not meant to be.
-Therefore, all thrown errors during execution resolve in `Not Authenticated!` error message if not otherwise specified using `error` wrapper.
+Therefore, all thrown errors during execution resolve in `Not Authorised!` error message if not otherwise specified using `error` wrapper.
 This can be turned off by setting `allowExternalErrors` option to true.

 ### `allow`, `deny`